 This Can Lead to "Fatal" Heart Attack, Say Doctors Now

 "One Love!
 One Heart!
 Let's get together and feel all right," sang Bob Marley.
 But without a heart, one can forget about love or frankly — anything else.
 The good news is that if you manage to avoid certain mistakes and adopt a couple of simple rules you can keep your heart in mint condition for years.
 Love your heart and you will feel all right.
-Read on, and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 You're Not Making Muscle Health a Priority

 "Not making muscle health a priority is a major issue for your health.
 Make sure that you treat your heart with the respect it deserves," says Dr. Neerav Dilip Padliya, Ph.D., PMP, Vice President, Research for MYOS RENS Technology.
 If you don't know which heart risk factors you have, ask your healthcare provider to conduct or request screening tests during regular visits.